Hildorien/TemporalGeneralizedRules/README.md

 ## Cumulate

-This algorithm has five parameters:
+This algorithm has six parameters:
 - filepath: Filepath of the dataset in csv format with the format discussed in the previous section.
-- taxonomy_filepath: Filepath of the taxonomy in csv format
+- taxonomy_filepath: Filepath of the taxonomy in csv format with the format discussed in the previous section.
 - min_supp: Minimum support threshold.
 - min_conf: Minimum confidence threshold.
 - min_r: Minimum R-interesting threshold.